learncode/pubsubclient/README.md

 }

+// All's good go ahead and publish

+// StopAll method will be used to publish all the messages and stop all
+// the goroutines that handle publish.
+There by gauranteeing the messages
+// are flushed out from the internal queue to google pub/sub defer publisher.StopAll()

-// All's good go ahead and publish for i := 0; i < 100; i++ {
+for i := 0; i < 100; i++ {
-    // Publish returns a messageID and an error.
-MessageID is the message handle
+    // Publish returns an error.
-    // returned by google pubsub.
 The publish method also gives the ability
-    // to publish the `same message` to more than `one topic` id, err := publisher.Publish(i, []string{topicName})
+    // to publish the `same message` to more than `one topic` id, err := publisher.Publish(ctx, i, []string{topicName})
     if err != nil {
         log.Printf("Error occured while publishing the message, Err: %v", err) }